 - Bring to the boil and boil until you reach soft crack on your thermometer (270°F/140°C) This may take up to 30 minutes, be patient and do not leave the pan unattended as it can change quickly.
 As soon as it reaches the temp, tip it into your tin and leave it to cool.

-- Black treacle is very similar to liquid Molasses in the US.
+- Black treacle is very similar to liquid Molasses in the U.S., and can be substituted with molasses.
 However, for an authentic recipe, golden syrup should be used and not light corn syrup.
 Golden syrup can now be found in most US supermarkets [or so I hear].

 - TIP: To easily clean your pan and thermometer after use, fill with hot water and bring to the boil.
 This will melt any remaining residue making it easy to clean after.